Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 ### The GPU support prerequisites

-In Ubuntu 15.10, enable the use of proprietary drivers in the Software & Updates Center for your desktop and install the NVIDIA graphics driver first from the main Ubuntu package repository.
+In Ubuntu desktop, enable the use of proprietary drivers in the Software & Updates Center for your desktop and install the NVIDIA graphics driver first from the main Ubuntu package repository.
 See https://help.ubuntu.com/community/BinaryDriverHowto/Nvidia

+Alternatively, the best option is to use the Muon package manager (especially in Kubuntu 16.04).
+There you will find the NVIDIA driver and Cuda Toolkit packages.
+They are given through the standard Canonical and Canonical Partners software sources (repositories).
+You may need to install the Muon with

+    sudo apt-get install muon

+and discover which driver number you need with

+    sudo ubuntu-drivers devices

 Download the CUDA toolkit network installer and the CUDNN package from the NVIDIA site, after registering and filling out the forms. https://developer.nvidia.com/cuda-downloads